sjoshi6/DevOps_SpecialMilestone/README.md

 The below screenshots display the effect of burn_monkey on CPU utilization.
 The output is of the 'top' Unix command.

 Screenshot:
-- 1. Burn Monkey not Deployed:
+-  1.Burn Monkey not Deployed:

 ![ScreenShot](no_burn_2.png)

-- 2. Burn Monkey in action
+-  2.Burn Monkey in action

 ![ScreenShot](Output_of_the_top_command_2.png)